-5. Now that we have the necessary files for ligand docking, let's copy them over to the docking directory.
+5. Now that we have the necessary files for ligand docking, we can copy them over to the docking directory.

+'''

-cp ETQ\ ../docking
+cp ETQ ../docking

+'''

 - 4. Now we want to make our final preparations in the docking directory. - 1.
-Switch over to our docking directory cd ../docking pymol 3PBL\A.pdb ETQ.pdb
+Change to the docking/ directory cd ../docking